LSSTDESC/desc-howto-python-package/docs/index.md

 	.github/workflows/pypi.yml # really useful to automatically releases

-Edit pyproject.toml, you will need to do at minimum:
+Edit pyproject.toml.
+You will need to make several changes (substituting your repository name, etc.):

 Change these fields in the '[project]' block: